gimpf/Haschisch.Kastriert/README.md

 Collection of some non-cryptographic hash algorithm implementations in C#.

 ## Current State

-Available algorithms: xx32, xx64, seahash, marvin32, hsip13, hsip24.
+Available algorithms: xx32, xx64, city32, city64, city64 w/seeds, hsip13, hsip24, sip13, sip24, seahash, marvin32, spookyv2.

-All algorithms are available for three interfaces:
+Most algorithms are available for these interfaces:

+* `IHashCodeCombiner`: Combine the hash-codes of .NET values into a new hash-code.
+Currently the main optimization target.
 * `IBlockHasher<int>`: Calculate the hash of a contiguous block of memory
+* `IUnsafeBlockHasher<int>`: as above, but working of `ref byte` instead of an array, obviously unsafe
-* `IStreamingHasher<int>`: Incremental hash calculation.
+* `IStreamingHasher<int>`: Incremental hash calculation.  `city`-type hashes don't support this.
-* `IHashCodeCombiner`: Combine the hash-codes of .NET values into a new hash-code.

 Performance remarks:

+* Nothing is perfectly well optimized yet, but Murmur-3-32, City and xx seem doing well.
+* For combining hash-codes, the `Combiner`-types of Murmur3x86-32 and City32 seem good.  xx32 is an option.
+* Spooky-V2 and SeaHash seem unusually slow, the other hash-implementations seems "somewhat ok".
 * For large-ish messages (larger than 2 kiB) the _Block_ implementation of xxHash64 seems acceptably fast.
-* Performance of the other algorithms' _Block_ implementations isn't bad per se, but it seems like more is possible.
+City64 is likely not bad, but I've no exact numbers ready.
 * Some _Stream_-type implementations support block updates with the unsafe API.
 They should be good enough for file-checksumming etc.  Again, xxHash64 work acceptably well.
 * Using _Stream_ to hash by byte or by int32 isn't anywhere near acceptable performance.
-* For combining hash-codes, the Murmur3x8432's `Combiner` type is the least worst.

 ## Getting Started

 0. .NET Core 2 SDK required
 1. build solution (`dotnet publish -c Release`)
-2. run benchmarks like `dotnet path/to/Haschisch.Benchmarks.dll -j:core_x64 -j:clr_x86 -j:clr_x64 --quick -c:algo_block -c:algo_combiner -c:algo_hashset`
+2. run benchmarks like `dotnet bin/Release/netcoreapp2.0/publish/Haschisch.Benchmarks.dll -j:core_x64 -- CombineHashCodes --allcategories=prime,per-ad-seed`

 To use one of hashers: